Developing friendships that last a lifetime

 There are plenty of opportunities for parents to attend sporting events or musical recitals and we are able to recommend many exciting day trips within the local area should families wish to explore at weekends.
 We understand that children whose parents reside overseas have different needs and we work hard to ensure they have time set aside to FaceTime (working with time differences) as well as organising travel home when requested.

 Weekends are packed full of fun for the children.
 They are kept busy with a variety of different activities and trips whilst we are mindful they also need downtime and rest!

 A typical weekend at Windlesham following matches on Saturday afternoon consists of activities, eg baking, karaoke, swimming followed by supper and a film.
-Sundays offer a relaxed breakfast/brunch (which parents are warmly invited to), a chapel service and options for a range of activities from nature walks on the downs, shopping trips to local towns, inflatable obstacle courses in the pool, textile and pottery making.
-We also plan several extra trips per year like ice-skating at The Natural History Museum, trips to watch rugby at Twickenham or cricket at The Oval along with trips to tourist attractions and theme parks.
+Sundays offer a relaxed breakfast/brunch (which parents are warmly invited to), a Chapel service and options for a range of activities from nature walks on the downs, shopping or cinema trips to local towns, inflatable obstacle courses in the pool, textiles and pottery making.
+We also plan several extra trips per year like ice-skating at The Natural History Museum, outings to Harry Potter World or to watch rugby at Twickenham along with trips to local tourist attractions and theme parks.xxx

 Full Boarding from Year 4 to 8

-Our Junior part-time boarding options are extremely family friendly, especially for dual working parents and those who travel frequently and also offer a more gradual transition for those children looking to move into full boarding in the future.
+Our Junior part-time boarding options are extremely family friendly, especially for dual working parents and those who travel frequently.
+It also offers a more gradual transition for those children looking to move into full boarding in the future.

-Junior part-time boarding is available, for a choice of either 2 or 3 weekday nights per week, to Years 3-6.
+Junior part-time boarding is available to Years 3-6 with a choice of either 2 or 3 nights per week.
 Full-time boarding, of course, remains an option as well.
-Junior part-time boarders are recognised as part of the boarding community and therefore are expected to stay in with the full boarders for the Saturday and Sunday nights of the second All-In weekend each term (usually the last weekend of term).
+Junior part-time boarders are recognised as part of the boarding community and are encouraged to stay in for one of our ‘All-In’ weekends we have each term (usually the last weekend of term).